Simply SITTING…

 My name is Luke Teikō Cunningham and I am an ordained Zen monk in the Sōtō Zen tradition training under the continued guidance of my master Simone Jikō Wolf at her temple, Kōsetsu-ji in Switzerland.

 The dōjō is simply at my home and I carry out weekly zazen sittings on Wednesday and Sunday mornings.
-I am a passionate student of zen who is more than happy to share in the core of the practice with like minded people.
+I am a committed student of zen who is more than happy to share in the core of the practice with like minded people.
 I will provide zafu's, tea and an hour of meditation broken up into 25 minutes of zazen (seated meditation), 5 minutes of kinhin (walking meditation) and another 25 minutes of zazen.
-There is no charge for these sessions just let me know anytime if you are interested in coming along just send me an email and I’ll have a zafu here waiting for you!
+There is no charge for these sessions, send me an email if you are interested in joining and I’ll have a zafu here waiting for you!

 Mushin-dō (無心道)